Monday, March 27, 2017

 Sideways

-Sideways was developed by Jamie Woodhouse but wasn't released.
-It's a cross between Uridium and Return To Genesis so a fast-paced shooter with graphics ripping along at 50fps!
-I'm saddened this was never released as it proves that the Atari ST can perform brilliantly when in the hands of a talented and committed programmer.
+Sideways was developed by Jamie Woodhouse but unfinished and (obviously) unreleased.
+Actually, it's very close to being a finished product and something of a cross between Uridium and Return To Genesis; a fast-paced shooter with graphics ripping along at 50fps!
+I'm saddened this was never released as it proves that the Atari ST can perform brilliantly in the hands of a talented programmer.
 Yep, no lame port!

 What a shock it was booting this up for the first time.
-It's impossible not to be impressed by what is a ridiculously exciting shooter.
-The controls feel natural and responsive with precise turning and acceleration - possibly better than Uridium!!
-Each level is stuffed full of baddies and there are power-ups for increased firepower, shields, weapons, etc. However, not everything has been implemented so learn the landscapes and you'll be playing for hours.
+It's impossible not to be impressed by this ridiculously exciting shooter.
+The controls feel natural and responsive with precise turning and acceleration - better than Uridium!!
+Each level is stuffed with baddies and power-ups for increased firepower, shields, weapons, etc. However, not everything has been implemented as this is an unfinished game.

 Any shoot 'em up needs great mechanics to deliver a thrilling experience and Sideways has that by the bucket load.
-I personally feel Sideways is better than either of the above-mentioned games, albeit unfinished.
-If you favour a shooter to be nothing less than FAST and FURIOUS, then this was made just for you!!
+I feel Sideways is better than either of the above-mentioned games, albeit unfinished.
+If you favour a shooter to be nothing less than FAST and FURIOUS, this game was made for you!!

 This is a superb shoot 'em up.
-Unfinished or not, it's absolutely superb so get it downloaded right now.
+Unfinished or not, it's absolutely superb!
+Get it downloaded right now.

 Wednesday, March 22, 2017